deepakmits/DeepRLND/p3_collab-compet/Report.md

 ### Learning Algorithm Used - MADDPG -
 1) Improvised on DDPG-PENDULUM Session.
-2) Network Architecture And Hyperparamenters -
+2) Network Architecture And Hyperparamenters - <br>
     Actor - Number of hidden layers - 2 each with 128 neurons <br>
     Critic - Number of hidden layers - 2 each with 128 neurons <br>
     BUFFER_SIZE = 100000            # replay buffer size <br>